 - Fiberglass or Composite

-Here in Massachusetts vinyl pool removal cost is usually 4k on average.
-Most towns want the liner pulled out, the top 12-18 inches of the steel pool wall removed, with a couple holes in the floor for proper drainage.
-The cost of labor to break up the deck, is often offset by the lessened cost of fill required to bring the yard back to grade.
+Here in Massachusetts vinyl pool removal cost is usually 4-6k on average.
+Most towns want the liner pulled out, the top 12-18 inches of the steel pool wall removed, with a couple of holes in the floor for proper drainage.
+The cost of labor to break up the deck often helps offset the cost of fill required to bring the yard back to grade.

-Fiberglass pools are not as popular here in the Northeast, as they are in southern and western states.
+There are not too many fiberglass pools here in the Northeast, as they are in southern and western states.
 Removing a fiberglass style pool is usually 5 to 8k.
-Removing these pools is complicated by the cement collar perimeter that is connected to the top of the pool with rebar.
+Eliminating these pools is complicated by the cement and steel rebar collar perimeter on the top of the pool.

 Above Ground Swimming Pool Removal